interlay/interlay.github.io/docs/vault/overview.md

 4. **Software Bugs**: The Interlay teams seeks to eliminate software bugs as much as possible but it is impossible to exclude software risks completely.
 Using the Vault client is optional (but recommended).
 All actions the Vault client executes can also be done manually.
 Our [Interlay/Kintsugi chain](https://github.com/interlay/interbtc) and [Vault client](https://github.com/interlay/interbtc-clients/tree/master/vault) are open-source.
 The code has been [audited by NCC Group, Informal Systems, and Quarkslab](https://github.com/interlay/interbtc/tree/master/docs/audits).
 We collaborate with [Immunefi for our bug bounty program](https://immunefi.com/bounty/interlay/).

 ## Fee Model

-Vaults earn fees on issue and redeem, based on the BTC volume.

 ### Pool-based Fee Distribution